 CBR projects can be at any stage of development.
 This funding can be used to develop a CBR project, support implementation of a project, or provide gap or bridge funding for an existing project, if other funding is forthcoming or likely.
 This funding cannot be used for faculty member salary, but may pay staff members, student employees, or community partners.
 Proposals that use a portion of funding for community partner expenses will be given extra weight.

-Application Form: Click here to access the application form.
+CBR Application Form: Click here to access the application form.
 You may use the word document to develop your proposal.
-Proposals must be submitted through the provided Qualtrics link.
+Morgridge Center CBR funding is exhausted for the current fiscal year.